 SculptureCenter is a not-for-profit museum that takes the history and legacy of sculpture as a framework from which to consider the diverse activity taking place in the field of contemporary art.
 SculptureCenter's program encourages artists and audiences to explore the possibilities of sculpture and the multifarious ways in which sculpture is developing and connecting to other forms of expression, including installation, video, performance, architecture, and other media.

 SculptureCenter curatorial staff and a select advisory committee of artists, curators, and critics will conduct a preliminary review of proposals.
-A limited number of artists will be contacted for further information and/or studio visits during the fall 2019.
+A limited number of artists will be contacted for further information and/or studio visits during fall 2020.

 To complete your application, you will be asked for: